SB 581

 (Senator Ashby)

-Protect consumers by establishing timelines and certifications for appropriate debris removal and keep property owners and disaster area survivors safe from predatory practices by prohibiting a person from making an unsolicited purchase offer in a disaster area.
+Protects consumers by establishing timelines and certifications for appropriate debris removal and keeps property owners and disaster area survivors safe from predatory practices by prohibiting a person from making an unsolicited purchase offer in a disaster area.

-Protect licensed professionals by waiving various licensure requirements when impacted by a wildfire or natural disasters, including but not limited to continuing education, fees and renewal deadlines.
+Protects licensed professionals by waiving various licensure requirements when impacted by a wildfire or natural disaster, including but not limited to continuing education, fees and renewal deadlines.

 Fire Relief Aid For Displaced Persons